YoraiLevi/SetFacebookPostsPrivate/README.md

    1)  to bulk set the privacy of everything to private use `Open All`
    2)  to set only a range of posts to private type numerical values and click `Open Range`

-4)  Enjoy all the popups.
+4)  Enjoy all the tabs.

 ## Support and Feature requests: [open an issue at github](https://github.com/YoraiLevi/SetFacebookPostsPrivate/issues)